fbpx

 Take a moment to get down on all fours and survey your surroundings from your pet’s view point.
 This can help you to spot potential risks in advance and try to avoid a trip to the hospital.

-If you are worried about your pet this festive season, please get in touch with your vet or emergency hospital (after hours) and we can help work out if it’s a situation which needs medical treatment.
+If you are worried about your pet this festive season, please get in touch and find an emergency hospital (available after hours) and we can help work out if it’s a situation which needs medical treatment.